 b.
 Board members should be residents of the County and registered voters at the time of their election.
 (2001)

-Support for an adequate housing choice, in a suitable living environment, within the economic reach of all citizens [persons] of all ages.
-Support for maintaining and increasing diverse housing types as well as increasing the number and percentage of affordable units in the county.
-(2005)
+Support for an adequate housing choice, in a suitable living environment, within the economic reach of persons of all ages.
+Support for increasing diverse housing types as well as increasing the number and percentage of affordable units, both low-income and moderate-income units, to be distributed throughout the county.
+(2005) (2018)

-6. Favorable tax treatment for the building and maintaining of affordable housing.
-(2005)
+b.
+Favorable tax treatment for the building and maintaining of affordable housing

 Support for tax supported public transportation and for the encouragement of alternative to the use of the private automobile.
 Support for the establishment of a Department of Transportation, a Transportation Authority or an Office of Transportation within the Executive Branch.
 (April 1995)